alibilab/alibilab.github.io/_pages/team.md

 ---

 # Team Members
-(Please click the name below for the lab memeber's profile)
+(Please click the name below for the lab member's profile)

 ---